berkgoksel/Elayv/README.md

-OSINT Web Page Finder/Scanner - Community Edition
+OSINT Web Page Finder - Community Edition

 Searches for the IP adresses that respond to port 80 in the specified subnet and checks if the IP adresses belong to the same person/company.

+#Whats new with Elayv V2.1?

+-Added threads (-t).
+-Added support for generating greppable output.
+-Elayv now takes arguments (-m, -w, -l, -r, -i , -t, -o -h).
+-Migrated to python3.
+-Elayv html search is now more reliable.

 #Whats New with Elayv_V2.0?